mridul3301/blog/src/pages/posts/Attention.md

 <br>

-In self-attention mechanism, The dimension of key and query matrix are same **i.e.** 64 (mentioned in the paper) For attention operation, we multiply query and key are multiplied to obtain a single number which is again multiplied with value vector.
+In self-attention mechanism, The dimension of key and query matrix are same **i.e.** 64 (mentioned in the paper) For attention operation, query and key are multiplied to obtain a single number which is again multiplied with value vector.
 The figure below shows how attention operation is performed.<br><br>
 [![Attention for First input](../../../posts/attention_images/attention_operation.png)](javascript:void(0);)
 <div style="text-align: center;">
   <i><b>Fig: Attention Operation for First Input</b></i>